 To try to fill this gap in early education, some rural communities have set up pre-school groups to get their young children into a learning environment.
 These nursery groups are run by local volunteers but are typically under resourced and under staffed.

-As a volunteer, you can really help establish these nursery groups and help them to provide an essential education for the young children of the community.
+As a Lake Malawi Child-Care Volunteer, you can really help establish these nursery groups and help them to provide an essential education for the young children of the community.

-Project Details – Your role as a child-care volunteer
+Project Details – Your role as a volunteer

 he nursery school typically has 50-100 children in attendance daily.
 Volunteers are vital to keep the children entertained, help with basic education as preparation for school and make sure that each child has eaten.

 Volunteer tasks include:

 - Teaching basic English including the alphabet, days of the week and shapes